Frequently Asked Questions

 The Settling Defendants deny the allegations against them, deny that they engaged in a conspiracy or did anything wrong, and have asserted a number of defenses, but they have nevertheless agreed to settle to avoid the cost of further litigation and trial.

-All persons who purchased Steel Products directly from any of the Defendants or their subsidiaries or controlled affiliates at any time between April 1, 2005 and December 31, 2007 for delivery in the United States.
+The Class is defined to include: All persons (except Defendants, their present and former parents, subsidiaries, affiliates, joint ventures, co-conspirators and government entities) who purchased Steel Products directly from any of the Defendants or their subsidiaries or controlled affiliates at any time between April 1, 2005 and December 31, 2007 for delivery in the United States.

 Excluded from the Settlement Class are the Defendants, their present and former parents, subsidiaries, affiliates, joint ventures, co-conspirators and government entities and any parties that previously requested exclusion from one or more of the Settlements.